What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 Types of Nutrient Claims

-• Absolute Claims: Directly states the product’s nutrient level based off of FDA regulations without comparing to competing products (e.g. “low fat”).
+• Absolute Claims: Directly state the product’s nutrient level based on FDA regulations (e.g., “low fat”).

-• Implied Claims: A suggestion of the presence or absence of nutrients without direct quantification (e.g. “contains no added sugar” implies that competitors do contain added sugar).
+• Implied Claims: Suggest the presence or absence of nutrients without direct quantification (e.g., “contains no added sugar”).

-• Comparative Claims: A comparison of nutrient levels to another product (e.g. “reduced sodium compared to X”).
+• Comparative Claims: Compare nutrient levels to another product (e.g., “25% less sodium than our original soup”).

 Why Do Manufacturers Use Them?

-At their core, nutrient labels are marketing tools.
+At their core, nutrient content claims are marketing tools.
 They allow brands to:

 • Position themselves as “healthy”